Data Efficient Language-supervised Zero-shot Recognition with Optimal Transport Distillation: Ablation Studies

 In this section, we analyze the impact of hyper-parameters on the performance of OTTER in Table \ref{tab:ablation}.
 Note that our baseline hyper-parameters are \textbf{different} from Table \ref{tab:main}, so the accuracy is also different.
 We compare different settings using FH@K=1 on the GOI test set.

 \textbf{Confidence in the image-text pairs:} In Section \ref{sec:ot}, we define $\alpha = q_i^v(i)$ as the probability that the paired text caption is the correct match with the image.
 This reflects the confidence, or the noise level, in the ground truth pairs.
 We set $\alpha=0.1, 0.5, 0.9$ in our experiment, and found that both lack of confidence (0.1) or over-confidence (0.9) can hurt the performance.
-In Table \ref{tab:dataset_analysis}, we have shown that the paired matching probability estimated by CLIP is around 0.5 to 0.6, which coincides with our best choice of $\alpha.$
+Relatively, $\alpha=0.9$ leads to worse performance, validating the necessity of mitigating label noise.

 \textbf{Image-to-image, text-to-text similarity:} We included the image and text similarity when computing the pair-wise similarities for OT.
 The assumption is that samples with similar images or text captions are likely to share labels.
 To test this, we set $\gamma_{v}, \gamma_t$ to 0 in the experiments.
 We found that both image-to-image and text-to-text similarity are helpful.
 Relatively, text similarity seems to be more important than image similarity, as removing text similarity leads to a larger performance drop.